Google admits Gemini makes emails homogeneous and promises to fix it

 Goodbye to emails that seem written by a boring robot 🤖

-Finally, the AI will stop writing as if it had taken an intensive course in corporate bureaucracy.
+Finally, AI will stop writing as if it had taken an intensive course in corporate bureaucracy.
 Now, when you ask for a quick email, instead of dropping a Dear colleague, I am pleased to inform you…, it will drop a Hey, did you see the report?.
 Or so they promise.
 Of course, we'll have to see if Gemini doesn't get too clever and, after reading your Drive memes, starts writing work emails with eggplant emojis.